 Turn the Tide – A murder goes wrong when the murderer overlooks something.

-The Mugger – A politician has an encounter which threatens to derail his entire career.
+The Mugger – A politician has an encounter that threatens to derail his entire career.

 The series was cancelled after the ninth season when the critics opined that the episodes were declining in quality.
 The final episode was Mr Know-all and it aired on 13 May 1988.
 It features the notable guest star, Chaim Topol.